Polari/NESertGolfing/readme.md

-# NESert Golfing
+# NESert Golfing (fixed levels)

 A 2D golf game for the NES, directly inspired by [Desert Golfing](https://captaingames.itch.io/desert-golfing).

 Brad Smith, 2019.

 Official website:
 https://rainwarrior.itch.io/nesert-golfing

 Author's website:
 http://rainwarrior.ca

+Plus a quick and dirty hack to force the generated levels to be the same every time, making the game more suitable for [blind racing](https://mystery.beatthega.me)

+Kosti Jokinen, 2019.

 ## License